Contents

 All issues were reported with reproducer inputs and sanitizer stack traces.
 The maintainer was responsive and fixed everything.
 The full list of reports can be found on the libfyaml issues page.

 Every single one of these 68 bugs was found without any AI assistance.
 The fuzzer was written by hand, the triage was done manually, and the reports were filed by a human.
-No LLMs, no copilots, no AI-guided fuzzing - just libFuzzer, sanitizers, and patience.

 I originally had plans to turn some of the more interesting bugs (particularly the use-after-free ones) into a CTF challenge.
 But in the current AI era, where LLMs can solve most CTF challenges without much effort, I decided not to waste time on that.
 It just doesn’t feel worth the effort anymore when the solution process can be shortcut so easily.